-Production of coriander continues to be constrained by a number of factors that can reduce yield quantity and quality like other crops (Wang et al., 2013).
-Among those factors, fertilizer management has considerable practical importance.
-Fertility status of the soil can be reduced due to leaching, exporting, mineralization, immobilization or other means.
-Therefore, extensive fertilizer applications are required to meet the crop demand of nutrients to obtain good return (Reetz, 2016).
-However, continuous application of suboptimal doses of fertilizers may leads to depletion of nutrient reserves in the soil.
-In general, agro-environmental problems are not limited to the use of chemical fertilizers have the potential of environmental pollution.
-Inorganic fertilizers accumulate salt which expends more energy to draw water from the soil and cause plants to appear wilted or dried out and if there is a rainfall shortly after applied, fertilizers wash away and can pollute streams, ponds and other water bodies.
+"Production of coriander continues to be limited by a number of factors that can reduce quality and yield like other crops" (Wang et al., 2013).
+"Among those factors, nutrient management has significant practical importance.
+Fertility status of the soil can be reduced due to mineralization, exporting, leaching, immobilization or other means.
+Therefore, substantial fertilizer applications are required to meet the crop demand of nutrients to obtain good return" (Reetz, 2016).
+"However, continuous application of suboptimal doses of fertilizers may leads to depletion of nutrient reserves in the soil.
+In general, agro-environmental problems are not limited to the use of inorganic fertilizers only but also occur with organic fertilizers.
+Both organic and inorganic fertilizers have the potential of environmental pollution" (Reetz, 2016).
+"Chemical fertilizers accumulate salt which require more energy to draw water from the soil and cause plants to appear wilted or dried out and if there is a rainfall shortly after applied, fertilizers wash away and can pollute streams, ponds and other water bodies.
 It can also leach away from the root zone of plants.
-It may enter through plant to the food chain and they get accumulated and harm human health (Sharma and Chetani, 2017).
-However organic fertilizers are environmentally eco-friendly when compared to inorganic fertilizers (Chauhan et al., 2012; Ahmad et al., 2017).
-But, intensive use of organic fertilizers alone can affect physico-chemical properties of the soil which results in decreased soil fertility status (Chauhan et al., 2012).
-Continues application of organic fertilizers will increase levels of soil nutrients, could cause a buildup of some nutrients, and loss of nutrients to the environment.
-In addition, decomposition of organic material is strongly affected by temperature and soil moisture thus nutrients may be released when plant does not need them.
-Only a limited amount of organic material is available and it is generally difficult to meet crop nutrient demands through organic fertilizers alone.
-This implies that crops can suffer initial starvation from nutrient immobilization prior to mineralization (Sharma and Chetani, 2017).
-To meet the entire crop nutrient requirement, different fertilizer types have to be applied in an integrated manner, as applying of single dose of nutrient can't fulfil the crop nutrient demands (Mahajan and Gupta, 2009).
-Rather, there is a need to be used in an integrated manner following a management technology which is practicable, economically viable, socially acceptable, and ecologically sound (Mahajan and Gupta, 2009).
+It may enter the food chain through plants and they get accumulated and harm human health" (Sharma and Chetani, 2017). may "However organic fertilizers are environmentally eco-friendly when compared to inorganic fertilizers" (Chauhan et al., 2012; Ahmad et al., 2017).
+"But, intensive use of organic fertilizers alone can affect physico-chemical properties of the soil which results in decreased soil fertility status" (Chauhan et al., 2012).
+"Continues application of organic fertilizers will increase levels of soil nutrients, could cause a build up of some nutrients, and results in loss of nutrients to the environment.
+In addition, decomposition of organic material is strongly affected by soil moisture and temperature thus nutrients may be released when plant does not need them and only a limited amount of organic material is available and it is generally difficult to meet crop nutrient demands through organic fertilizers alone.
+This implies that crops can suffer initial starvation from nutrient immobilization prior to mineralization" (Sharma and Chetani., 2017).
+"To meet the entire crop nutrient requirement, different fertilizer types have to be applied in an integrated manner, as applying of single dose of nutrient can't fulfil the crop nutrient demands" (Mahajan and Gupta, 2009).
+"Rather, there is a need to be used in an integrated manner following a management technology which is practicable, economically viable, socially acceptable, and ecologically sound" (Mahajan and Gupta, 2009).
 Therefore, present study was taken to develop a suitable nutrient management practice for coriander crop adopting organic manures.